 Bound print copies of George Mason School of Law’s working paper series on law and economics are available in the Law Library.
 The bound set often includes initial drafts of papers.
-Search Mason’s Classic Catalog to locate a working paper.
+Search Mason’s Catalog to locate a working paper.

 Recent Working Papers:

 10-2021 | John Yun

 App stores have become the subject of controversy and criticism within antitrust.
 For instance, app developers such as Spotify and Epic Games (creator of Fortnite) allege that Apple’s 30 percent cut of all sales in the App Store violates the antitrust laws and is indicative of monopoly power.
 The idea is that iPhone users are locked into Apple’s walled garden iOS platform, which frees Apple to engage in misconduct in the App Store “aftermarket” to the detriment of users and app developers.

 This Article challenges the recent economic and legal characterizations of app stores and the nature of the alleged harm.
 First, this Article builds an accessible, economic framework to illustrate how app stores do not represent the same type of aftermarkets that were condemned in the Supreme Court’s landmark Kodak case.
 Importantly, the differences between Kodak-like aftermarkets and app store aftermarkets raise serious questions whether the digital revival of the aftermarket doctrine conforms with the economic realities of these markets.